New iPad Pro 2021 release date, price, specs, news and what you need to know

 You'll have the choice of two sizes for the new iPad Pro 2021.
 It either comes in an 11-inch model, or a larger 12.9-inch model.

-The iPad Pro 11-inch model is a touch lower in spec, but it's still offering 600 nits of brightness and a variety of other specs.
+The iPad Pro 11-inch model is a touch lower in spec, with a more conventional LED screen, but it's still offering 600 nits of brightness and a resolution of 2388 x 1668.
+Both sizes have a pixel density of 264 pixels per inch.

 Performance and specs